Royal Leicestershire Regiment: Early wars

 On 27 September 1688 a commission was issued to Colonel Solomon Richards to raise a regiment of foot in the London area.
-In its early years, like other regiments, the regiment was known by the name of its various colonels.
+In its early years, like other regiments, it was known by the name of its various colonels.
 Following a failed attempt to break the siege of Derry in 1689, Richards was dismissed and replaced by the Irishman George St George.
 The regiment embarked for Flanders in 1693 for service in the Nine Years' War and took part in the attack of Fort Knokke in June 1695 and the siege of Namur in summer 1695 before returning home in 1697.

-In 1701 the regiment moved to Holland for service in the War of the Spanish Succession and fought at the siege of Kaiserswerth in 1702, the siege of Venlo later that year and the capture of Huy in 1703.
+In 1701 the regiment moved to Holland for service in the War of the Spanish Succession and fought at the siege of Kaiserswerth in 1702,the siege of Venlo later that year and the capture of Huy in 1703.
 It transferred to Portugal in 1704 and took part in the sieges of Valencia de Alcántara, Alburquerque and Badajoz in 1705 as well as the siege of Ciudad Rodrigo in 1706.
 It also saw action at the Battle of Almansa in April 1707 before returning to England in 1709.
+In spring 1713, the regiment was ranked 17th in seniority.
 It went to Scotland to suppress the Jacobite rising of 1715 and fought at the Battle of Sheriffmuir in November 1715.

+In 1726 the regiment moved to Menorca, assisting the garrison at Gibraltar during its siege in 1727.
+The regiment remained on duty in the Balearic Islands until 1748, where it moved to Ireland.

-In 1726 the regiment moved to Menorca and in 1751 a royal warrant assigned numbers to the regiments of the line, and the unit became the 17th Regiment of Foot.
+On 1 July 1751 a royal warrant assigned numbers to the regiments of the line, and the unit became the 17th Regiment of Foot.

 The regiment embarked for Nova Scotia in 1757 for service in the French and Indian War; it fought at the siege of Louisbourg in June 1758, at the Battle of Toconderoga in July 1759.
-The following year, the regiment took part in the successful three pronged attack against Montréal in September.
-It also saw engagements in the West Indies in 1762 and during Pontiac's Rebellion before eventually returning to England in 1767.
+The following year, the regiment took part in the successful three-pronged attack against Montréal in September.
+It also saw engagements in the West Indies in 1762 and during Pontiac's Rebellion before assignment to Ireland in 1763 and then a return to England in 1767.

-The regiment embarked for Boston, landing there on New Year's Day 1776, for service during the American War of Independence.
-It saw action at the Battle of Long Island in August 1776, the Battle of White Plains in October 1776 and the Battle of Fort Washington in November 1776.
-The regiment also took part in the Battle of Princeton in January 1777; its performance in the battle was commemorated in the addition of an unbroken laurel wreath to its insignia; it went on to fight at the Battle of Brandywine in September 1777 and at the Battle of Germantown in October 1777.
-Several companies were captured at the Battle of Stony Point in July 1779 by a daring night-time bayonet charge by "Mad" Anthony Wayne.
-The regiment was in action again at the Battle of Guilford Court House in March 1781 and at the siege of Yorktown in September 1781.
+By 1769, the regiment was back at full strength and declared "fit for service" at its annual inspection, and was augmented in 1771 with 20 men added to each company, and the addition of a dedicated light company, ordered by the King on December 25, 1770.